Amazon is known for their customer-centricity - whether we agree or not. Now you can too!

 1-click later and Janet is checked out.
 Two hours after that and a little drone delivers her purchases with the note: “Hey Janet, thanks for buying me!
 Enjoy your trip to Ibiza!”.

 Janet puts the package quietly away before activating Bob once more - this time looking for a good old e-read.

 This may look like a futuristic scenario, but actually, all of these technologies exist or are being piloted by Amazon.

 Except for Robot-bosses.
 Unfortunately, we are all still left with very tangible, human executives.

 So we get it.
-If you are an eCommerce store,
+If you're managing eCommerce store,

 Throughout this article, we’ll learn about Amazon’s market share, and I’ll walk you through 7 steps to harnessing some of that legendary Amazonian customer-centricity.

 In the end, it's not about being like Amazon, but learning from Amazon and being better.